 Find out how to design a solid incentive program and motivate your customer support team.

-Your customer service team’s performance can have a major impact on the customer experience and the overall success of your brand.
+Your customer service team’s performance can significantly impact the customer experience and the overall success of your brand.
 Like any employee, though, customer service agents sometimes need motivation and direction to achieve the best results.

-Given that 65% of customers have higher expectations for customer support than they did three to five years ago, offering incentives designed to improve agent performance is now more important than ever.
-And as customer experience continues to have a larger impact on overall revenue, making sure that agent performance aligns with company goals is mission-critical.
+Since 65% of customers have higher expectations for customer support than they did three to five years ago, offering incentives designed to improve agent performance is now more critical than ever.
+And as customer experience continues to significantly impact overall revenue, making sure that agent performance aligns with company goals is mission-critical.

 Why are customer support incentives important for your team?